Reviewed by: Professional Visa Consultants team of BTW Visas (China Visa Experts)

 China is one of the most popular travel destinations in Asia, known for its rich culture, modern cities, historical monuments, and global business opportunities.
 Attractions such as the Great Wall of China, the Forbidden City, and Shanghai’s skyline attract millions of international visitors every year.

-If you are planning to travel from India to China, understanding the China visa for Indians is essential before booking your trip.
+If you are planning to travel from India to China, understanding the China visa for Indians in 2026 is essential before booking your trip.
 Indian passport holders must obtain a visa before entering mainland China.

 Quick China Visa Overview